shariq1989/cookbook/content/recipe/pozole-rojo.md

 #### Can I make a vegetarian Pozole?
 Vegan Pozole?

-I make pozole for many of our holiday meals, and I often prepare this pozole recipe with hominy as the main ingredient since my sister is a vegetarian.
+I make pozole for most of our holiday meals, and I often prepare this pozole recipe with hominy as the main ingredient since my sister is a vegetarian.
 Here are some adjustments you can make to this recipe to make it vegetarian and vegan-friendly.

 * Instead of Chicken Better than Bouillon, use [Vegetable Better than Bouillon](https://amzn.to/3dZTYx1)